ArthurCose/Minicraft-DS-Edition/README.md

 ## TODO

 - Drop button
-- Instructions in menus
-- Utilize touchscreen
-  - Marking locations?
-- Display something on the bottom screen in the title menus
+- Make use of the bottom screen in the title menus
-- Optimize LightMask
+- More LightMask optimizations
+- Tweak inventory and crafting menus to better fit the DS?
+- Secondary build with custom recipes, tiles, and features